 That little change made a big difference in me.
 It made me realize that an hour after I ate, I didn’t care that I didn’t have the fries.
 So if I didn’t miss the fries, why not keep doing it?
 I had that same feeling again when I stopped by a fresh fruit stand and purchased some fruit salads for the kids and I to share instead of going to our local fast food place and getting an ice cream cone and fries.
 These little changes made a difference.

 Of course, I’m not perfect and I can’t give up all the foods I love.
 So come pizza night, I ordered a salad to enjoy before pizza.
 It made me fill up faster and I didn’t eat as much pizza as I usually do.
-And when we went to the theater to watch a movie, I threw in some cuties to snack on instead of popcorn and snuck in some water to drink, instead of sparkling water.
+And when we went to the theater to watch a movie, I threw in some cuties to snack on instead of popcorn and snuck in some water to drink, instead of soda.
 I was on a roll!

 And although I have a ton of work, I made sure to get enough sleep every day (8 hours!) and I felt ready to take on the day in the morning.
 Now I know why it’s recommended to get plenty of sleep.